schollz/httpfileserver/README.md

 # httpfileserver

-This is a drop-in replacement for the Golang stdlib `http.FileServer`.
-Instead of writing
+This is a drop-in replacement for the Golang stdlib `http.FileServer` that serves from memory instead of from disk, as well as provides automatic gzipping when requested.

+To use, you can just replace your `http.Handle` or `http.HandlerFunc`, e.g. you can take the stdlib version:

 	http.Handle("/", http.FileServer(http.Dir(".")))

-you can just write
+and replace it with this library:

 	http.Handle("/", httpfileserver.New("/", "."))

+This library essentially wraps the stdlib `http.FileServer` so you get all the benefits of that library, while also providing gzipping and keeping track of bytes and storing served files from memory when they come available.

 ## Example